Malta ranks 29th in this year’s CCPI, down 11 spots and a medium-performing country.

 Malta is proposing new fossil fuel infrastructure with the Melita TransGas Pipeline.
 The experts believe the country must move away from fossil fuels and they demand a gas phase-out by 2035.

 The experts also demand investment of public finance in renewable energy for Malta to move away from all fossil fuels and reduce automobile dependence.

 It is important to note that the declined performance of Malta is influenced by new and updated data on the LULUCF sector.

-The following national expert agreed to be mentioned as contributor for this year’s CCPI:
+The following national experts agreed to be mentioned as contributors for this year’s CCPI:

 - Suzanne Maas (Friends of the Earth Malta)